 You could damage your teeth by believing these common dental health myths

 Many of us take our teeth for granted, not fully realising that good physical health extends to healthy teeth and gums as well.
-In fact, some health conditions like gingivitis and gum disease could be precursors or red flags of heart disease or diabetes.
+In fact, some health conditions like gingivitis and gum disease may be precursors or red flags of heart disease or diabetes.

 1. Regular dental cleanings will loosen your teeth

 Not true, you can still go for a professional teeth cleaning when necessary.
 If your teeth do feel loose afterward, it’s because plaque and tartar that were holding the inflamed gums apart have been removed.
-It’s not because of the cleaning itself.
+It’s certainly not because of the cleaning itself.

 2. It’s normal for gums to bleed when you brush